Hanna-Barbera: Success with animated series (1957–1969)

-The Ruff and Reddy Show, the studio's first animated television series, premiered on NBC on December 14, 1957, then The Huckleberry Hound Show debuted one year later, in 1958, airing in most markets, and was also the first cartoon to win an Emmy.
+The Ruff and Reddy Show, the studio's first animated television series, premiered on NBC on December 14, 1957, then The Huckleberry Hound Show (feat.
+Pixie and Dixie and Mr. Jinks, Yogi Bear and Hokey Wolf) debuted one year later, in 1958, airing in most markets, and was also the first cartoon to win an Emmy.
 Several animation alumni joined – in particular former Warner Bros.
 Cartoons storymen Michael Maltese and Warren Foster as head writers, Joe Ruby and Ken Spears as film editors and Iwao Takamoto as character designer.

-After reincorporating as Hanna-Barbera Productions, Inc., The Quick Draw McGraw Show and the theatrical cartoon short series Loopy De Loop followed in 1959.
+After reincorporating as Hanna-Barbera Productions, Inc., The Quick Draw McGraw Show (feat.
+Augie Doggie and Doggie Daddy and Snooper and Blabber) and the theatrical cartoon short series Loopy De Loop followed in 1959.
 Walt Disney Productions laid off several of its animators after Sleeping Beauty (1959) bombed on the box-office during its initial theatrical run, with many of them moving to Hanna-Barbera shortly afterwards.
 In August 1960, it moved into a window-less, cinder block building at 3501 Cahuenga Boulevard West.
-Though too small to house the staff, some of its employees worked at home.
+Because it was too small to house the staff, some of its employees worked at home.

-The Flintstones premiered on ABC on September 30, 1960, becoming so the first animated series airing in prime time.
+The Flintstones premiered on ABC on September 30, 1960, becoming the first animated series airing in prime time.
 It is loosely based on The Honeymooners and is set in a fictionalized Stone Age of cavemen and dinosaurs.
 Jackie Gleason considered suing Hanna-Barbera for copyright infringement, but decided not to because he did not want to be known as "the man who yanked Fred Flintstone off the air".
-For six seasons, it became the longest-running animated show in American prime time at the time (until The Simpsons beat it in 1997), a ratings and merchandising success and the top-ranking animated program in syndication history.
+For six seasons, it became the longest-running animated show in American prime time at the time (until The Simpsons beat it in 1997), a ratings and merchandising success and the top-ranking animated program in syndication history, all while dawning a media franchise with several spinoffs, movies and specials.
 It initially received mixed reviews from critics, but its reputation eventually improved and it is now considered a classic.